 Remember the little girl you were years ago and take time to feel how much she wanted to be loved; To be liked, accepted, and feel that she belonged.
 I want you to sit with that little girl and tell her, “I am here for you.
 I love you.
 Keep going.
 You don’t need to do everything perfectly to deserve my love.
 You’re amazing just the way you are.”

 Stay with those feelings and experience how it feels in your body.
 Perhaps you feel a sense of warmth, or some tension has been released.
 Take time to feel this sense of ease in your body.

 Follow these three steps when you are feeling the pressure and overwhelm of perfectionism.
-I'd love to hear back from you about how it works for you!
+This simple act of self-care can quickly take the focus off of your negative thoughts and bring you back to a space of self-compassion.
+I’d love to hear back from you about how it works for you!